defi-wonderland/lintspec/README.md

   -o, --out <OUT>                Write output to a file instead of stderr
-      --inheritdoc               Enforce that all public and external items have `@inheritdoc` --notice-or-dev            Do not distinguish between `@notice` and `@dev` when considering "required" validation rules --notice-ignored <TYPE>    Ignore `@notice` for these items (can be used more than once) --notice-required <TYPE>   Enforce `@notice` for these items (can be used more than once) --notice-forbidden <TYPE>  Forbid `@notice` for these items (can be used more than once)
+      --inheritdoc               Enforce that all public and external items have `@inheritdoc` --notice-or-dev            Do not distinguish between `@notice` and `@dev` when considering "required" validation rules --skip-version-detection   Skip the detection of the Solidity version from pragma statements --notice-ignored <TYPE>    Ignore `@notice` for these items (can be used more than once) --notice-required <TYPE>   Enforce `@notice` for these items (can be used more than once) --notice-forbidden <TYPE>  Forbid `@notice` for these items (can be used more than once)